ARC Laureate Program on

 Dr Erika Arban

 Dr. Erika Arban is a Postdoctoral Fellow in the Laureate Program in Comparative Constitutional Law.
 Her research interests include comparative federalism, comparative constitutional law and legal research methodology.
-She also lectures in Comparative Federalism at the University of Antwerp (Belgium) and is co-editor of the Blog of the International Association of Constitutional Law (IACL).
+She also lectures in Comparative Federalism at the University of Antwerp (Belgium).
+Erika is co-editor of the Blog of the International Association of Constitutional Law (IACL) and she is the co-convenor of the new IACL research group New Frontiers of Federalism.
 Erika received her PhD at the University of Ottawa (Canada), where her doctoral thesis “Italian Regionalism and the Federal Challenge” was awarded the Governor General Gold Medal for the best thesis in the Humanities.
 She also holds a LLM from the University of Arizona (USA) and a Bachelor in Law from the University of Trieste (Italy).
 Before joining the Melbourne Law School, Erika was a lecturer (part-time) at the University of Ottawa.

 Dr Dinesha Samararatne